Forms and Electronic Subscriptions

 Welcome to the ABPA website

 WELCOME, membership of the Australian Bush Poets Association (ABPA) is comprised of writers, performers and individuals who are interested in bush poetry and enjoy written and live stories in rhyme and metre.
 If you have an interest in this piece of Australian culture called Bush Poetry, you are welcome here.

 The objectives of the Australian Bush Poets Association is to foster and encourage the growth of Bush Poetry in Australia.
 By definition, Australian Bush Poetry is metred and rhymed poetry about Australia, Australians and/or the Australian way of life.

 To join the Australian Bush Poets Association and receive our bi-monthly magazine, go to our Membership page.

-The ABPA keeps in touch with our members through this web-site (and forum) also a bi-monthly magazine of Bush Poetry news, events, results of written and spoken competitions as well as publishing contemporary bush poetry.
+The ABPA keeps in touch with our members through this website (and forum) and our bi-monthly magazine of Bush Poetry news, events, results of written and spoken competitions as well as samples of contemporary bush poetry.
 Many members have books, CDs and other products.
 These can be advertised in the magazine.
 For rates, click here.
+The deadline for ads and other content for the magazine is the 22nd of the month preceding publication.
+Magazines are published at the beginning of February, April, June, August, October and December.

 Check out our Facebook page.